sourcegraph/handbook/content/talent/resources_for_candidates.md

 - Treating all candidates with respect at all stages, regardless of hiring outcome.
 - Writing our job descriptions as clearly as possible to ensure you have a good understanding of the job and the impact you would make in the role.
 All job descriptions are written in an [inclusive format](https://about.sourcegraph.com/handbook/talent/hiring/interview_process#creating-a-job-description), encouraging candidates from all walks of life to apply.
 - Ensuring that our interview process is structured, that all interview questions [are planned](https://about.sourcegraph.com/handbook/talent/hiring/interview_process#creating-an-interview-plan) in advance of all interviews.
-- [Recording our interviews](https://about.sourcegraph.com/handbook/talent/hiring/guide_to_using_brighthire) to ensure we are focused on what you is saying, and not on taking notes.
+- [Recording our interviews](https://about.sourcegraph.com/handbook/talent/hiring/guide_to_using_brighthire) to ensure we are focused on what you are saying, and not on taking notes.
-- Providing candidates with the tools to be successful in an interview, including transparancy around our [interview process](https://about.sourcegraph.com/handbook/talent/the_interview_process), information about what to expect at a given [stage of the interview](https://about.sourcegraph.com/handbook/talent/types_of_interviews), and resources on [how to prepare](https://about.sourcegraph.com/handbook/talent/how_to_prepare_for_candidates) for the interview.
+- Providing candidates with the tools to be successful in an interview, including transparency around our [interview process](https://about.sourcegraph.com/handbook/talent/the_interview_process), information about what to expect at a given [stage of the interview](https://about.sourcegraph.com/handbook/talent/types_of_interviews), and resources on [how to prepare](https://about.sourcegraph.com/handbook/talent/how_to_prepare_for_candidates) for the interview.
 - Offering clear, honest and consistent communication throughout all stages of the interview process.
 We try our best to get back to you quickly and will never waste your time if we know we're not moving you forward in our process.
-- Maintaining a respectful process for rejecting job applicants who do not more forward in the interview process or recieve an offer.
+- Maintaining a respectful process for rejecting job applicants who do not move forward in the interview process or receive an offer.
 - Smoothly transitioning new hires into the onboarding process.

 ## Respecting time